SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are UNION, INTERSECT, and EXCEPT.

 Before we delve into the main points of PROC SQL set operators, let’s set up the basic distinctions between joins and set operators.

 So each of these tables has one row and one column.
-You can use a PROC SQL step to combine the two through a simple cross join:
+You can use a PROC SQL step to combine the two through a simple cross “join”:

-FROM first, second
+SELECT *FROM first, second

 Now, look at the UNION, which is the simplest type and probably the most extensively used of the SQL set operators.
-The code to combine our two tables is:
+The code to combine our two tables “is”:

-FROM second
+SELECT *FROM firstUNIONSELECT *FROM second

 UNION is inserted between two SELECTs (each of which has, as it should, a subordinate FROM clause).
 A set operator works on the outcomes of two SELECTs.
 This is unlike a join, carried out inside the FROM clause of a single SELECT.